WCP Zambia

 Pangolins are the most heavily trafficked mammals in the world, and Zambia’s pangolin populations—specifically Temminck’s Ground Pangolin (Smutsia temminckii) and White-bellied Tree Pangolin (Phataginus tricuspis)—are no exception.

 Pangolins are the most heavily trafficked mammals in the world, and Zambia’s pangolin populations—specifically Temminck’s Ground Pangolin (Smutsia temminckii) and White-bellied Tree Pangolin (Phataginus tricuspis)—are no exception.
-These elusive and highly specialised creatures are under constant threat due to illegal poaching and wildlife trafficking, driven by demand for their scales and meat.
-Wildlife Crime Prevention (WCP), in collaboration with the Department of National Parks and Wildlife (DNPW), is dedicated to combating this crisis by rescuing and rehabilitating pangolins seized from the illegal trade across Zambia.
+These highly specialised animals are under constant threat due to illegal poaching and wildlife trafficking, driven by demand for their scales and meat.
+Wildlife Crime Prevention (WCP), in collaboration with the Department of National Parks and Wildlife (DNPW), works to combat this issue by rescuing and rehabilitating pangolins seized from the illegal trade across Zambia.

-To address this urgent need, WCP operates a specialised pangolin rehabilitation centre in partnership with DNPW.
-This facility provides expert care to rescued pangolins, ensuring they receive the best possible chance of survival before being released back into their natural habitat.
-The rehabilitation process is meticulously designed to restore the animal’s health and prepare it for independent survival in the wild.
-The centre’s dedicated staff, including veterinarians and wildlife specialists, focus on several key aspects of rehabilitation:
+To address this need, WCP operates a specialised pangolin rehabilitation centre in partnership with DNPW.
+This facility provides expert care to rescued pangolins, supporting recovery prior to release into their natural habitat.
+The rehabilitation process is designed to restore the animal’s health and prepare it for independent survival in the wild.
+The centre’s staff, including veterinarians and wildlife specialists, focus on several key aspects of rehabilitation:

-• Medical Treatment & Wound Care – Many rescued pangolins suffer from injuries such as cuts, bruises, or broken scales due to rough handling.
-Veterinarians provide immediate medical care, including treatment for infections and dehydration.
+Medical Treatment & Wound Care – Treatment of injuries such as cuts, bruises, or damaged scales, including management of infections and dehydration.

-A pangolin is deemed ready for release once it has fully recovered from any injuries or illnesses, has regained sufficient weight, and demonstrates a healthy body condition and natural posture.
-When possible, each pangolin is released as close to its original rescue location as feasible to ensure it returns to a familiar environment.
-In cases where the precise origin is unknown or deemed unsafe, alternative suitable habitats are identified in protected areas.
+A pangolin is deemed ready for release once it has recovered from injuries or illness, regained sufficient weight, and demonstrates normal behaviour and physical condition.
+When possible, each animal is released near its original rescue location.
+Where this is not feasible, suitable habitat within protected areas is identified.